 Disclosure: Note that some of the links below are affiliate links, and are no additional cost to you.
 I may earn a commission if you decide to make a purchase.
 However, I only recommend them because they are great tools and companies who I have experience with and because I feel they are beneficial.
 Only buy them if you believe you need them or if you feel that they will help you achieve your goals.

-This is my primary graphics card.
+This is my backup graphics card.
 It has 6 monitor output in the back.
 Fantastic card with low energy use.
 You can daisychain multiple cards together for even more displays such as 12, 18, 24, or even more monitors!
 AMD FirePro W4100 is another great alternative.

 The last time I was shopping for monitors I purchased a handful of these monitors.
 The resolution is clear, they mount onto a stand, have multiple outputs, and the bezel edge is super tiny!